jon-heard/obsidian-inline-scripts-library/state.sfile.md

 return "State:\n" + JSON.stringify(_inlineScripts.state) + "\n\n";
 ```
 __
-state get - Expands to a state-string - a string which includes all data in the current session state.
+state get - Expands to a state-string - a string containing all data for the current session state.

 __